Content Grabber: a small Visual Studio extension

-Building An Agentic Quantum Laboratory With Orpius
+Building an Agentic Quantum Laboratory with ASP.NET Core

 Introduction As frontier language models improve, AI agents are set to move further into the realm of scientific research.
 Multiple agents, working independenty, exploring scientific domains, offer the promise of greater speed of discovery.
 In addition, LLMs encode a vast amount of technical information that empowers humans to reach beyond the limits of their own education and experience.
 I’m excited by this field of exploration in AI because it will accelerate scientific research and understanding,...